zedlopez/ifm/The Recipe Book.md

 ^^{breakable things (implementing)}^^{fragile things (implementing)}^^{damaging things (implementing)}^^{components: breaking apart}
 Just as Inform normally assumes everything is solid, it also assumes that these solid objects will not buckle, crack, break or deform under pressure, and cannot be fragmented.
 But breakability adds realism, and breakage need not be negative: sometimes we want the player to break her way in to something.

-In IF the word ``drop`` is more often used to mean "put down" or "leave behind" than "let go from a height": so it is perhaps unfair that in [Ming Vase] something fragile, when dropped, shatters (into nothing).
+In IF the word ``DROP`` is more often used to mean "put down" or "leave behind" than "let go from a height": so it is perhaps unfair that in [Ming Vase] something fragile, when dropped, shatters (into nothing).
 In [Spring Cleaning], fragile objects must be explicitly attacked by the player in order to break, and although they leave no tangible debris behind, their loss is at least remembered.
 [Kyoto] provides a general-purpose model for things being thrown at other things, with consequences including things moving (even between rooms) as well as breaking each other.

 Debris from breakages is to be avoided if possible because it means keeping track of increasing numbers of objects.
 But we can increase realism by allowing something to have a visibly "broken" state, which it changes to when it breaks, rather than simply vanishing.
 [Terracottissima] provides for broken and unbroken flowerpots in this way.